 - Or even cancer.

-Which is one reason why this disorder isn’t always diagnosed right away.
+This is one reason why this disorder isn’t always diagnosed right away.

 Now when it comes to…

-This is an uncommon disorder in most dogs, it is relatively common in particular breeds and is thought to be the dogs.
-It is thought to be the dog’s immune system attacking the pigment cells as if they were a virus.
-This disorder often presents with red eyes that are irritated, the face and footpads being light in color, and the fur whitening (pollosis).
+The skin and eye inflammation caused by the uveodermatologic disorder you’ll commonly find is that the nose, lips, and skin of specific breeds of dogs begin to lose their pigment.
+And while this is an uncommon disorder in most dogs, it is relatively common in particular breeds and is thought to be the dogs.
+The dog’s immune system is thought to attack the pigment cells as if they were a virus.
+This disorder often presents with irritated red eyes, the face and footpads being light in color, and fur whitening (pollinosis).

 The main concern…